9dots/9dots.io-pages/OoA5TvE.md

 title: Introduction to Scratch
 org: 9dots
 id: "9dots-OoA5TvE"
-blurb: "Students will get an introduction to #programming with #Scratch and create an interactive animation. #CCSS.MATH.CONTENT.6.NS.C.5"
+blurb: "This lesson provides an exploration driven introduction into coding with Scratch.
+Students start by watching a video that demonstrates the possibilities with Scratch.
+Then, they will follow a step-by-step guide available on Scratch to try out the programming.
+Students will demonstrate learning by modifying their program with some original code at the end of the lesson. #CCSS.MATH.CONTENT.6.NS.C.5"
+objective:
-objective: SWBAT create an interactive animation using the scratch coding blocks.
+  - Create an interactive animation using the scratch coding blocks
 attachments:
   - path: "http://uploads.9dots.io/OoAHNhe.pptx"
     name: Scratch.pptx